labinhood/serverless-aws-good-practices/README.md

   ...
 ```

-For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin Functionality](#serverless-plugin-functionality) section below.
+The available configuration options and defaults are listed next.
+For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin Functionality](#serverless-plugin-functionality):

-The available configuration options and defaults are:

 #### TypeScript (serverless.ts)